ShanakaYasendra/My-Web/README.md

 # Project-0
-This web site is represting my resume.
-It content 5 html page.
+This web site is representing my resume.
+Its content 5 html page.

-all pages use Bootstap Nav items and Bootstarp navbar use with in navigation bar design except the indexpage.
+all pages use Bootstrap Nav items and Bootstrap navbar use with in navigation bar design except the indexpage.
 Index.html
-index page is the landing page which is a simplae welcome page content hero image and hero text. it use the hero.css to style the page. image is download from
+index page is the landing page which is a simple welcome page content hero image and hero text. it uses the hero.css to style the page. image is download from
-"http://www.freepik.com" add the watermark to to accredit the author
+"http://www.freepik.com" add the watermark to accredit the author
 <a href="http://www.freepik.com">Designed by Jannoon028 / Freepik</a>

 HomePage.html

-Home page is basic html page with the  profile image of my self and summary about my profession. it used PageStyle.css and variables.sccs to style the page. media quary use with to adjust the page with small scree such as mobile.
+Home page is basic html page with the profile image of myself and summary about my profession. it used PageStyle.css and variables.sccs to style the page. media query use with to adjust the page with small scree such as mobile.
-Bootstap Nav items and Bootstarp navbar use with in navigation bar design CSS row and column useed in the layout designing.
+Bootstrap Nav items and Bootstrap navbar use with in navigation bar design CSS row and column used in the layout designing.
-Unordeed list used to display the list item in key strength.
+Unordered list used to display the list item in key strength.

 Education.html
-this page display the table of my education and qualification. it used PageStyle.css and variables.sccs to style the page. also use following page level CSS selecter and properties to style page level components. body {
+this page displays the table of my education and qualification. it used PageStyle.css and variables.sccs to style the page. also use following page level CSS selector and properties to style page level components. body {
   font: 100% Arial, Helvetica, sans-serif; }
 .tableheader{